Ranked #1 Children's Hospital by U.S. News & World Report

 Children who are born prematurely benefit from special monitoring and intervention during their first years of life.
 The Infant Follow-Up Program (IFUP) provides ongoing medical and developmental evaluation and support for very premature infants.

-The IFUP is based at Children’s Hospital Boston and is supported by Children’s Division of Newborn Medicine and the newborn intensive care units (NICUs) at Beth Israel Deaconess Medical Center, Brigham and Women’s Hospital and Children’s Hospital Boston.
+The IFUP is based at Boston Children’s Hospital and is supported by Boston Children’s Division of Newborn Medicine and the newborn intensive care units (NICUs) at Beth Israel Deaconess Medical Center, Brigham and Women’s Hospital and Boston Children’s Hospital.

 Babies are referred to the program from the NICUs by their nurses and doctors.
 Referrals can also come from pediatricians, Early Intervention providers, and parents.